jasonbrianhall/super_mario_brothers/README.md

 # Super Mario Brothers Virtualized

 This is not a remake.
 This is the original Super Mario Bros. running on a virtualized 6502 CPU with emulated PPU and APU behavior.
 Unlike cycle-accurate emulators, this virtualizer translates 6502 instructions to native code for maximum performance and won't slow down like a real NES when overwhelmed.
-Available in two versions:
+Available in three versions:

 1. **GTK3+/SDL Version**: Built with GTK3+ for configuration and controls and SDL for input and audio, includes Scaling, APU, and PPU caching optimizations
 2. **Allegro DOS/Linux Version**: DOS (Allegro 4 only) and Linux (Allegro 4 or 5) with extensive performance caching systems including scaling optimization